platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 bibliography: paper.bib
 SPDX-FileCopyrightText: 2024 Helmholtz-Zentrum hereon GmbH
 SPDX-License-Identifier: CC-BY-4.0
 abstract: "In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
-Along the modeling chain, Good Modeling Practices have been evolving that ensure -- amongst others -- that models are transparent and replicable.
-Whenever such models are represented in software, good modeling meet good software practises, such as a tractable software development workflow, good code, collaborative development and governance, attribution of copyrights and acknowledgement of intellectual property, continuous integration and deployment, publication of a software paper and archiving.
-Too often in existing socio-environemntal model software, these practices have been regarded as an add-on to be considered at a later stage only; in fact, many modelers have shied away from publishing their model as open source out of fear that having to add good software practise is too demanding.
+Along the modelling chain, Good Modelling Practices have been evolving that ensure -- amongst others -- that models are transparent and replicable.
+Whenever such models are represented in software, good modelling meets good software practices, such as a tractable software development workflow, good code, collaborative development and governance, attribution of copyrights and acknowledgement of intellectual property, continuous integration and deployment, publication of a software paper and archiving.
+Too often in existing socio-environmental model software, these practices have been regarded as an add-on to be considered at a later stage only; in fact, many modellers have shied away from publishing their model as open source out of fear that having to add good software practice is too demanding.
 We here argue for making a habit of following a list of simple and not so simple practices early on in the implementation of the model.
-We contextualize cherry-picked and hands-on practices for supporting good modeling practises, and we demonstrate their application in the example context of the Viable North Sea fisheries socio-ecological systems model."
+We contextualise cherry-picked and hands-on practices for supporting good modelling practices, and we demonstrate their application in the example context of the Viable North Sea fisheries socio-ecological systems model."
 acknowledgement: "This research is funded by the PACES programme Changing Coasts of the Helmholtz Gemeinschaft and an outcome of the Multiple Stressors on North Sea Life (MuSSeL) project funded by the German Ministry of Education and Research (BMBF, grant 03F0862A), and the DataHub Project of the Helmholtz Association [@Castell2023].
 This manuscript benefitted from discussions in the context of the Open Modeling Foundation (OMF, https://www.openmodelingfoundation.org).
 We thank the open source communities that make ours and other modelers' work possible, among them the developers of and contributors to Git, Python, pandoc, and LaTeX."
 authorcontributions: "C.L.: Conceptualization, Methodology, Writing – original draft, Writing – review & editing.
 P.S.: Writing - original draft, Writing - review & editing."
 abbreviations: